6 AM: Alarm. Commute. Coffee.

 High Energy Days (1-2 per week)

-Signs: Slept well, calm day at work, motivated
+Signs: Slept well, calm day at work, feeling somewhat human

 Practice: